CS171/Homework_instructions/Week2HW/HW2.md

 ## 3. Submit Homework on Canvas

 **Name your folder appropriately.
-Go to Canvas and click on the HW 2 - Submission link in the week's modules.
-Next, upload a zipped folder containing your homework files.**
+Go to Canvas and click on the `Submission - Week 2 HW & Lab` link in the week's modules.
+Next, upload a zipped folder containing both your homework files and your lab submission.**

 To upload an entire directory structure please compress your entire local directory into a zip file.
-(Please submit your lab _separately_).
 Use the following recommended folder structure:

 ```
-/submission_hw2_FirstnameLastname
+/submission_week2_FirstnameLastname
+    lab/
+        index.html
+        css/ 		...folder with all CSS files
+        js/ 		...folder with all JavaScript files\
     hw/
         index.html
         css/ 		...folder with all CSS files
-	    js/ 		...folder with all JavaScript files
+        js/ 		...folder with all JavaScript files\
-	    ...

 ```
-Note that you should add your name to the filename using CamelCase style, e.g., ```submission_hw2_JohnDoe.zip``` if your name is John Doe.
+Note that you should add your name to the filename using CamelCase style, e.g., ```submission_week2_JohnDoe.zip``` if your name is John Doe.

 **Congratulations on finishing Homework 2!
 See you in class!**